Smithsonian/ngehtsim/README.md

 Details about installing and using ngehtsim can be found in the [online documentation](https://smithsonian.github.io/ngehtsim/).

+Note that ngehtsim currently only runs on Unix-based systems (e.g., macOS, Linux) due to dependency restrictions.
+Windows installations are thus not currently supported.

 ## Setting up the environment

 ngehtsim is only tested on Python 3.8 and higher, and it may break for earlier versions.
 It is recommended that you install ngehtsim using a virtual environment, e.g.: